Upcoming Movie Nights

-Film Fanatics Movie Nights transforms Gallery Art Bar into a big-screen cinematic lounge — a stylish, social space where film lovers gather to experience artistic, unusual, and visually striking cinema together.
-Expect a stimulating evening of conversation, and community — the kind of shared experience that reminds us why we fell in love with movies in the first place.
+Film Fanatics Movie Nights transforms local venues in Champaign-Urbana into a screening room where film lovers gather to experience artistic, unusual, and visually striking cinema together on the big screen.
+Expect a stimulating evening of conversation, and community in a lounge atmopshere — the kind of shared experience that reminds us why we fell in love with movies in the first place.

 Coming Soon

-You told us what you want to see on the big screen at Gallery Art Bar — and we listened.
+You told us what you want to see and we listened.
 Based on the results of our first survey, we’re excited to present the following films over the coming months.

 As always, club members receive discounted admission to all screenings, along with reserved seating in our premium section.
 Join today and help shape what we show next.